* Hariri criticises Iran, Hezbollah in resignation

 TUSSLE FOR INFLUENCE

-Iranian officials denounced the resignation, noting that it had been made from outside Lebanon, while Saudi officials appeared to crow over it.
+Iranian officials denounced the move, noting that it had been made from outside Lebanon, while Saudi officials appeared to crow over it.

 "Hariri's resignation was done with planning by Donald Trump, the president of America, and Mohammed bin Salman, the crown prince of Saudi Arabia, to destabilise the situation in Lebanon and the region," said Hussein Sheikh al-Islam, adviser to Iran's supreme leader, in remarks to a state broadcaster.